WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/oidc-profile-for-ssi.md

 - Use the SIOP specification to solve OP discovery
 - Use the aggregated and distributed claims OIDC specification to support multiple verifiable credentials issuer.
 Essentially, this means the id token contains a multitude of JWT issued by different issuers.
 - The SSI holder signs the id token itself.
 - Add DID support for request and response message, i.e., JWT.
-This was already addressed as part of the ongoing W3C Verifiable Credentials specification.
+This was already addressed as part of the ongoing W3C Verifiable Credentials specification [W3C].
 - Client-side DID Auth could additionally protect user info endpoint.

 The following challenges need to be tackled by the OIDC profile: